-Heating and hot water Repair category 1 Notes No tests of the electric heating or hot water storage tanks were undertaken as such, we cannot fully comment upon their condition.
-A suitably qualified contractor can give further advice in this regard.
-It is our understanding that the heating and hot water storage systems were installed to the property within recent times and any documentation for these works, where available, should be obtained.
+Heating and hot water

+Repair category 1

+Notes No tests of the electric heating or hot water storage tanks were undertaken and as such we cannot fully comment on the condition.
+A suitably qualified contractor can provide further advice in this regard.